alexjlockwood/roll-off-club/docs/index.md

 ## Advanced

-This [**section**](advanced/index.md) gives more advanced tips and strategies, such as tips for counting laps, recognizing variations early, and wall jumping.
+This [**section**](advanced/index.md) gives more advanced tips and strategies, such as tips for counting laps, recognizing variations early, and wall jumping...